jas97/MovieGenresClassification/README.md

 # Movie Genre Classification based on Poster

 This projects focuses on predicting the genres of the movie based on the movie poster.
 The [data set](https://www.kaggle.com/neha1703/movie-genre-from-its-poster/metadata) contains information about 39515 movies including their posters and genres.
 Each movie can have as much as 3 out of 27 genres which makes this a multi-label classification problem.
 The project classified only movies that came out after the year 2000.
+Convolutional Neural Network was used to train the classificator and Hamming loss, One-rank loss and Coverage were used to estimate the performance of the model.

 ![](images/impress_age.png "Distribution of impression with regard to age")
 ![](images/impress_age.png "Distribution of impression with regard to age")